-3. Check the boxes to choose any one or a combination of:

-- Data Redundancy The array remains available if a physical drive fails - Media Capacity The greatest possible amount of data capacity - Drive Performance The highest possible read/write speed - Spare Drive Check box to create a hot spare drive (R6 and R8 only) - Number of Logical Drives Enter a number of logical drives to create - Application Type Choose how the storage will be used - 4.
-In the Number of Logical Drives field, type the number of logical drives you want to0 make from this disk array.
+- 3. Check the boxes to choose any one or a combination of: - Data Redundancy The array remains available if a physical drive fails - Media Capacity The greatest possible amount of data capacity - Drive Performance The highest possible read/write speed - Spare Drive Check box to create a hot spare drive (R6 and R8 only) - Number of Logical Drives Enter a number of logical drives to create - Application Type Choose how the storage will be used - 4.
+In the Number of Logical Drives field, type the number of logical drives you want to make from this disk array.

-- 5. From the Application Type drop-down menu, choose an application that best describes your intended use for the logical drives.

-- File Server (default)
+• File Server (default)

 - Video Stream

 - Transaction Data

 - Transaction Log

 - Other

 - 6. Click the Next button to continue.